NOTE: this is a parody fic.

 I will be your friend."

-for a friendly game of mini golf, under the light of a lovely full moon.
+"Oh, Spike!"
+Buffy gushed, running to him as christian rock music swelled around them.
+They hugged platonically and went out for a friendly game of mini golf, under the light of a lovely full moon.